sponsorCoinAdmin/spCoinSetupEnv/README.md

 The <b>All Command Menus</b> are a list of shortcut - commands for administering the <b>{PROJECT}</b> you are working on.
 - If the menu system is installed correctly, simply type short cut - <b>'m \<enter>'</b> in a bash window and the following should appear:
-- All aliases may be edited changed and updated. for example the <b>ve</b> alias below will edit the environment alias list with vi editor, update it and then execute to make the new alises available.
+- All aliases may be edited, changed and updated.
+For example: The alias <b>ve</b> below will edit the environment alias list with vi editor.
+When editing is finished, the new alias list will be updated to make the new alises available for use.
+The new updates will then be available in the menu list.

 #### The Main Menu![<b>Author Image</b>](https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/mainMenu.jpg)
 - The above menu is simply a menu of many submenu's and is self explanatory.
 Each submenu is explained below.
 Each entry is an - to an alternate command menu short cut.
 Each submenu exists under the repositorie's <b>{PROJECT}/env</b> directory.
 These menus can be more completely described in the file [<b>./setupEnv/ReadMe.md</b>](https://github.com/sponsorCoinAdmin/spCoinSetupEnv/blob/main/README.md).